 Secretly, that makes some of these folks mad as hell.

-Which takes us to reason three yoyos may have attacked you or your art.
+This takes us to the reason three yoyos may have attacked you or your art.

 3. Some folks emotionally attack artists as a form of resistance.

 Unsolicited harsh critiques can come from strangers, friends, or even family members who are not painting, not writing, not acting, etc.

 Steven Pressfield calls this avoidance, resistance; it’s a universal force he claims acts against human creativity.

 These folks want to create like you, but they’re scared.